- All workers must self-monitor for symptoms and use the self-assessment tool.

 - When employees go home sick, their work areas must be cleaned and disinfected.

-- Practice physical distancing at work:
+- Practise physical distancing at work:

 - Remain two metres apart from others.